diehlpk/diehlpk.github.io/cv/index.md

 ---

+##### Awards

+1. IEEE SCIVIS Contest 2019, First Prize, Visual Analysis of Structure Formation in Cosmic Evolution.
+[Video](https://www.youtube.com/watch?v=ykn3ewqWUcw), [Poster](https://megamol.org/wp-content/uploads/2019/10/poster2-reduced.jpg).

 ##### Publications

 ###### In preparation

-* Computaitonal Mathematics
+* Computational Mathematics

-1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (accpeted to Journal of Peridynamics and Nonlocal Modeling)
+1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (accepted to Journal of Peridynamics and Nonlocal Modeling), [Preprint]()
 1. An overview for coupling finite elements with peridynamics
 1. On the treatment of boundary conditions for bond-based peridynamic models, (submitted)
 1. A comparative review of peridynamics and phase field models for engineering fracture mechanics